celt29/reading-notes/Read01.md

   - Third item

   You can nest an UL in an OL, indent 4 spaces.
-You can also do an OL inside an OL tha same way.
+You can also do an OL inside an OL the same way.

 - Code
 To denote a word or phrase as code, enclose it in backticks \` \`.